ATS MLB Odds Explanation: MLB Betting Lines

 The best of the best sportsbooks for MLB betting are going to have “dime lines”.
 That means that the difference between the favorite and the underdog is 10 cents, so a favorite might be -140 and the underdog would be +130.
 Unfortunately, there are not a lot of sportsbooks like that in the US market, so you’ll have to find something with 15-cent lines, where a favorite might be -138 and the underdog might be +123 or the favorite might be -140 and the underdog might be +125.

 Some sportsbooks have “20-cent” lines, so -140 and +120 or -138 and +118.
-The smaller the gap between the favorite and the underdog, the better your chances are of showing a profit because your break-eve rate will be lower and the lower margin from the sportsbook will create better odds.
+The smaller the gap between the favorite and the underdog, the better your chances are of showing a profit because your break-even rate will be more attainable and the lower margin from the sportsbook will create better odds.

 The more likely a team is to win, the bigger the money line will be.
 In a game between comparable teams, you might see one team at -125 and the other team at +105.
 You can bet “To Win” or “To Risk”, in that you can do something like $12.50 to win $10 on the -125 or $125 to win $100.
 You can also bet “To Risk” which is just betting an amount you are comfortable with to win whatever -125 is.
 If you bet “To Risk) at $100, you would win $80.